Pinecrest Campground

 • At Twain Harte enjoy weekly, outdoor summer concerts along with good restaurants and shops.

-• Kennedy Meadows offers lodging, a pack station, and a restaurant.
+• Kennedy Meadows offers lodging, a pack station, a restaurant, and outstanding fishing.

 • Find excellent fishing in the Stanislaus River, Pinecrest Lake, Lyons Reservoir, and Beardsley Reservoir.

-• Saddle up for a trail ride at Kennedy Meadows or Aspen Meadows.
+• Saddle up for a trail ride at Kennedy Meadows or Aspen Meadows Pack Stations.

 • Explore the OHV routes at Niagara Creek and other locations.